 WHAT LANGUAGE IS SPOKEN IN ANDALUSIA?

-Spanish is the Official Language (not Andalusia language)
+1. Spanish is the Official Language ❤️💛

-Like the rest of Spain, the official language of Andalusia is Spanish (Castilian Spanish).
-This means that if you speak standard Spanish, you’ll have no problem communicating, especially when it comes to grammar.
 However, Andalusia has developed a variety of Spanish that is quite different from what you might hear in Madrid or other parts of Spain.

-The Andalusian Language: A Spanish Dialect 🏡
+2. The Andalusia Language: A Spanish Dialect 🏡

 Andalusians speak a regional variety of Spanish known as Andalusian Spanish (español andaluz).
 It is not a separate language but a dialect with its own particular pronunciation, vocabulary and even some grammar.